Teenage Alcoholism: Symptoms, Treatment & Sobriety

 When long-term usage of alcohol stops, the result is alcohol withdrawal.
 Alcohol withdrawal is an unpleasant set of involuntary physical responses that result from quitting drinking.
 These symptoms include:

 - Loss of appetite

-In severe cases, withdrawal from alcohol can cause seizures, agitation, confusion, hallucinations and fever.
+In severe cases, withdrawal from alcohol can cause seizures, agitation, confusion, hallucinations, fever and even death.
 These symptoms can be dangerous and medical consultation is strongly recommended if heavy drinking is abruptly discontinued.

 The following is a list of potential complications from drinking too much alcohol: